intel/small-gpu-rendering-examples/README.md

 ## Building from source

-You will need at least OpenGL 3.0 and Linux (tested on Ubuntu Trusty).
+You will need at least OpenGL 3.2 and Linux (tested on Ubuntu Trusty).

-    $ glxinfo|grep "OpenGL version"  # should be at least 3.0
+    $ glxinfo|grep "OpenGL core profile version"  # should be at least 3.2
     $ sudo apt-get install cmake clang libsdl2-dev

     $ mkdir build